SethnalCS/SethnalCS/README.md

 - Basic networking and security concepts

 ## Featured Projects
-- Passoword strength checker
+- Password strength checker
 - Secure login system with hashing
 - Educational port scanner
 - Input validation and secure coding demos

-## Why Cyber Security?
+## Why Cybersecurity?
-Im intrested in cyber security because as technology advances its important that all systems are better protected against a growing digital threat especially as data becomes more valuable.
+I'm interested in cybersecurity because as technology advances, its important that all systems are better protected against growing digital threats as data becomes more valuable.
 I want to learn how vulnearabilities occur and how secure systems are designed

 ## Notes
-ALL projects are built for purpoes and follow ethical guidelines.
+ALL projects are built for educational purposes and follow ethical guidelines.